 Drive to the ancient cave town of Uplistsikhe, some 10 kilometers east of the town of Gori.
 Uplistsikhe played a significant role in Georgian history over a period of approximately 3,000 years, relating to a Sun Goddess, worshipped prior to the arrival of Christianity.
 Return to Tbilisi.
 Overnight in Tbilisi.

-DAY 3 SATURDAY TBILISI – ANANURI – GUDAURI – JVARI PASS – KAZBEGI – GERGETI – TBILISI
+DAY 3 TBILISI – ANANURI – GUDAURI – JVARI PASS – KAZBEGI – GERGETI – TBILISI

-Visit the 17th century Ananuri Castle, the seat of power of medieval Georgian dukes of Aragvi, and presently, one of the most scenic fortresses of Georgia.
+Visit the 17th century Ananuri Castle, the seat of power of medieval Georgian dukes of Aragvi, and one of the most scenic fortresses of Georgia.
 You may climb up to the tallest of the fortress towers for fine views.

 Continue to the ski resort of Gudauri, whose bare hillsides make for Georgia’s best downhill ski runs.
-Stop at the Jvari Pass (Pass of the Cross), the highest point of the Georgia Military Road, where it reaches its maximum altitude of 2,379m above the sea level.
+Stop at the Jvari Pass (Pass of the Cross) - the highest point of the Georgia Military Road, where it reaches its maximum altitude of 2,379m above the sea level.
 The views are magnificent, and the air is of a purity that will make city dwellers weep!

-DAY 4 SUNDAY TBILISI – BAGRATASHEN – HAGHPAT – DILIJAN – LAKE SEVAN – YEREVAN
+DAY 4 TBILISI – BAGRATASHEN – HAGHPAT – DILIJAN – LAKE SEVAN – YEREVAN

 Continue to Lake Sevan.
 Sevan is one of the largest high-mountain freshwater lakes in the world.
-The lake's proximity to Yerevan, coupled with its cooler summer temperatures, outstretched blue waters and historic sights make it one of Armenia’s key places to visit.
-Walk up to the 8th century monastery of Sevanavank on Sevan Peninsula.
-Continue to Yerevan.
-Check into a hotel.
-Overnight in Yerevan.
+The lake's proximity to Yerevan, combined with cooler summer temperatures, picturesque coastline and historical sights, make it one of the key places to visit in Armenia.
+Walk up to the 8th century monastery of Sevanavank on Sevan peninsula, one of Armenia’s iconic landmarks.

 Breakfast.
+Check out from hotel.
 Drive to one of the most beautiful monasteries in Armenia, the 13th century cave monastery of Geghard (UNESCO World Heritage Site).
 The name of the monastery originates from the spear, which had wounded Jesus at the Crucifixion, allegedly brought to Armenia by Apostle Jude, and currently stored amongst many other relics in the Echmiadzin's Cathedral Museum.

 Return to Yerevan.
 Start exploring Yerevan, the Armenia’s capital city and one of the oldest cities in the world.
 Stop at the Victory Park and Mother Armenia monument to get a spectacular view of the Biblical Mt.
 Ararat with a panorama of central Yerevan.

 Visit the magnificent building of the Opera House, the postmodern Northern Avenue and the city's main Republic Square.
-Be sure to return to Republic Square after dark to see the "Dancing Fountains", a choreographed water show synched with lights and music (The fountains are on from May until the end of October).
+Be sure to return to Republic Square after dark to see the "Dancing Fountains", a choreographed water show synched with lights and music (the fountains are on from May until the end of October).
+Overnight in Yerevan.

-DAY 6 TUESDAY YEREVAN – ECHMIADZIN – ZVARTNOTS – YEREVAN
+DAY 6 YEREVAN – ECHMIADZIN – ZVARTNOTS – YEREVAN